ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 		alert("Hi I am anonymous callback function");
 	});
 	```
-The best way to take decision for using anonymous function is to asked.
+The best way to make a decision for using anonymous function is to ask the following question:

-> Will the function which I am going to define will use anywhere else.
+ Will the function which I am going to define, be used anywhere else?

 If your answer is yes then go and create named function rather anonymous function.